sarafernandezab/eMusic_Box_Roma/firmware/README.md

 # eMB Roma Firmware

-This folder contains the Arduino firmware used to operate the eMusic Box Roma (eMB Roma).
+This folder contains the Arduino firmware (eMB_firmware.ino) used to operate the eMusic Box Roma after assembly.

 The firmware acquires: